preciofishbone/OmniaDocsG2/pages/page-collections/page-collection-settings/index.rst

 .. image:: multi-step-1-new.png

-2. Add a description of the step in one or more languages (click the flag to change language).
-Default tenant language is mandatory.
+2. Add a description of the step in any tenant language.
 3. Select who should be able for approval in this step.
 See above for information about the options.
 4. Set the following: